Martins Bank Branches in Sussex.jpg

 1962 Bexhill on Sea Interior MBM-Au62P20

-1961 – Our Bexhill-on-Sea branch opens, defining Martins’ new look for the 1960s
+defining Martins Bank’s new look for the 1960s

-The move to the South Coast was part of a vigorous expansion programme undertaken by the General Manager at that time John M Furniss, supported from London by Mr G R Tarn, Superintendent of Branches. (see Martins Bank history volume I, Chapter 13).
+The move to the South Coast was part of a vigorous expansion programme undertaken by the General Manager at that time John M Furniss, supported from London by Mr G R Tarn, Superintendent of Branches.
 In fact over a period of nine years in the 1930's some 70 Branches were opened to widen the Bank's representation throughout England.
 The 1939 - 1945 War did cause some contraction of representation in the County with the closure of Bexhill-On-Sea for the duration of the War, but that office re-opened again in 1946.
 Other offices were opened in the 1960s, Hastings 1961, Trust Company at Worthing 1967, Chichester 1968 and a sub-Branch at Goring-By-Sea 1968, with other sites being sought after in Brighton (a second office) Crawley, Hailsham, Horsham and Lewes.
 Business in the Post-War period and beyond continued to flourish and as at merger day the 13th December 1969 the Sussex Branches had grown to the following size;

 Sep 1.jpg